spoiledcat/git-for-unity/docs/using/using-the-api.md

 # Using the API

-GitHub for Unity provides access to a git client to help users create their own tools to assist in their workflow.
+Git for Unity provides access to a git client to help users create their own tools to assist in their workflow.

-Users can separate the user interface from the API by removing `GitHub.Unity.dll`.
+Users can separate the user interface from the API by removing `GitForUnity.dll`.
 All other libraries are required by the API.

 ## Creating an instance of `GitClient`
 ```cs